Roasted Asparagus with Preserved Lemon Yogurt Sauce and Poached Eggs

 1 1/2 quarts water (for cooking the egg)

 1. Preheat oven to 400°.
 Whisk together yogurt, lemon zest, preserved lemon, 3 tablespoons of lemon juice and 1/2 teaspoon salt.
+Taste and correct the lemon and salt; as they vary from batch to batch.

 2. Remove tough ends from the asparagus.
 If the asparagus is more than 1/2 inch in diameter use a vegetable peeler to lightly peel.
 Drizzle the asparagus with olive oil and sprinkle with salt.
 Place on a sheet pan and bake in the center of the oven for approximately 12 minutes until golden brown.
 Keep warm until needed.